CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `Deep-Analysis` to perform a *Deep-Analysis* on an existing application.
 It does run the analysis and publish to the dashbord and Imanging depending on the operating settings
 * `Publish-Imaging` Publish an existing application data to CAST Imaging.
+* `ArchitectureStudioModelCheck` Check an existing application against a model.

 Each commands has a `--help` parameter, providing a list of all parameters available.